July 26, 2021

 Finally, testimonials make compelling social posts.
 Social posts and ads on Facebook, Twitter, Instagram, and LinkedIn that feature customers enjoy higher CTRs and more reach - research done by Yotpo indicate a 300% improvement in CTR.
 Customer testimonials generate more engagement than typical marketing topics, plus they also build trust.
 As Zuck said: “People influence people.”
 And Facebook may be the greatest example and experiment in how referrals work at a truly global scale.

 Higher CTRs and greater reach ultimately means more traffic from social channels.
+Of course, you should always do everything you can to capture those leads once they're on your page with things like an exit intent message.
 As a result, testimonials and reviews should play a central role in your social media marketing and advertising efforts, along with increasing your SEO reach.

 Customer testimonials are a form of social proof.
 Social proof is a long documented psychological concept based on studies and observations that show humans are strongly inclined to follow the actions of a group.
 You may have heard of Robert Cialdini’s work on social proof covered in his classic book, “Influence” or experienced it first hand as you browse Yelp reviews to figure out where to eat dinner.

 Social proof becomes particularly powerful when faced with uncertainty - which is where we start most purchase decisions.
 By seeing credible evidence of the correct behavior (like testimonials from people like us who made the right decision) we can get to what feels like the right decision, faster.